2.5 Trenching Slope Angle and Depth Ratio

 Benched or shielded excavationseparate geometry from protective methodassuming math alone proves compliance

 Do not treat a ratio problem as a substitute for excavation judgment.
-Soil type, water, vibration, surcharge loads, nearby structures, depth, weather, and protective systems all affect trench safety.
-The exam may ask for a calculation, but it may also ask for the safest next action when the calculated geometry cannot be achieved.
+Soil type, water, vibration, surcharge loads from spoil or equipment, adjacent structures, depth, and weather all affect trench safety, and a competent person must classify the soil.
+The exam may ask for the calculation, but it may also ask for the safest next action when the calculated geometry cannot be achieved on the site: redesign, shielding (trench box), shoring, benching, or stopping work until a competent evaluation is complete.

-A quick reasonableness rule helps: flatter slopes need more horizontal distance.
-If a flatter required ratio produces a smaller setback in your answer, the ratio was probably inverted.
-A deeper trench also needs a larger setback for the same H:V ratio.
+Keep units consistent and run a quick reasonableness rule: flatter required slopes need more horizontal distance, and deeper trenches need larger setbacks for the same H:V. If a flatter required ratio produces a smaller setback in your answer, the ratio was inverted.

 Test Your Knowledge